openMF/web-app/README.md

 1. `docker-compose up -d`
 1. Access the webapp on http://localhost:4200 in your browser.

-You can also setup different confiurations for the MifosX Web App using environment variables:
+You can also setup different configurations for the MifosX Web App using environment variables:

 1. Use environment variables (best choice if you run with Docker Compose):